 The following two legal precedents are useful when considering such scenarios:

-One solution available to authority’s is to arrange a separate occasional business use (OBU) extension to authority’s fleet policy and to allow this extension to be used by the parents/volunteers, when transporting children to and from organised activities.
+One solution available to authorities is to arrange a separate occasional business use (OBU) extension to their fleet policy and to allow this extension to be used by the parents / volunteers, when transporting children to and from organised activities.

-This would offer the volunteer the appropriate motor insurance cover required.
+This would give the volunteer the appropriate motor insurance cover required.
 The OBU coverage would offer no greater cover to the volunteer than they enjoy under their own motor policy coverage.

 OBU coverage should not be confused with Motor Contingent Liability (MCL), which is a feature of most public liability and motor insurance covers.
 An MCL extension only provides coverage to the authority (not the driver), for third party risks when a non authority owned vehicle is being driven on the business of the insured and is not insured for such usage.

 Risk Management Partners Limited is the data controller of any personal information you provide to us or personal information that has been provided to us by a third party.
 We collect and process information about you in order to arrange insurance policies and to process claims.
 Your information is also used for business purposes such as fraud prevention and detection and financial management.
 This may involve sharing your information with third parties such as insurers, reinsurers, other brokers, claims handlers, loss adjusters, credit reference agencies, service providers, professional advisors, our regulators, police and government agencies or fraud prevention agencies.